Milo-sipper/ctf_challenges/README.md

-# ctf_challenges
+# ctf challenges
-ctf challenges that I have made for CCT-internal-ctf-2024
+ctf challenges that I have made for cct-internal-ctf-2024